-Envi ronmental Health Requirements - this building permit application may require you to bring your septic system up to current codes.
-DCD YOU On-site septic system location or sewer lines (existing and/or proposed).
+Environmental Health Requirements building permit application may require you to bring your septic system up to current codes.
+DCD YOU J On-site septic system location or sewer lines (existing and/or proposed).
 Show measurements from the foundation to septic tank, drainfield and reserve area.
-Sewage transport line Current O&M inspection.
+Sewage transport line -- Current O&M inspection.
 Reserve area Is the stormwater diverted from drainfield / tank area?
 Show measurement from stormwater facility facility to septic tank and drainfield.
 Are all septic system components completely installed (tanks, transport lines, drainfield)?
 Is the septic system finaled, please contact EH to see what requirements they may have.
 Water Well location(s) with a 100 foot radius around well.
 Water Lines and water meters, from water source to all buildings.
-Lanc Use Requirements DCD YOU Shorelines For shoreline properties, show the ordinary high water mark (OHWM), the shoreline buffer, the shoreline setback, and the distances from OHWM to all structures, including structures within 300 feet from both sides of property.
+Land He o Poquiroments Land US e Requirements DCD YOU 1 Shorelines For shoreline properties, show the ordinary high water mark (OHWM), the shoreline buffer, the shoreline setback, and the distances from OHWM to all structures, including structures within 300 feet from both sides of property.
 Slope Indicate slope (elevation change) of building site.
 Use contour lines or arrows to show direction and percent (%) slope(s).
 Identify slopes greater than 15%.
-Percentage % of slope = $\underline{\text{Rise}}$ (height) divided by $\underline{\text{Run}}$ (distance) multiplied by $\underline{100}$.
-Critical Areas Show all critical areas such as geologically hazardous areas, wetlands, rivers, streams, ponds, etc. Stormwater Method and location of stormwater disposal facilitates such as rain gardens, splash blocks, dry wells based on the current Stormwater Management Manual for Western Washington. • mercial Building Requirements - in addition to items above.
-A SITE plan prepared by a licensed civil engineer, architect, or landscape architect containing the following DCD information in addition to the general information required above.
-YOU

-Existing structures and significant features on the subject property and on adjacent properties.
-Property lines, adjoining street and immediately adjoining properties and their ownership.
-The layout of an internal vehicular and podestrian circulation system, including location and dimensions.
-The layout of an internal vehicular and pedestrian circulation system, including location and dimensions of existing and proposed improvements on public right-of-way such as roads, sidewalks, and curbs.
-Corner grades and exisiting contours of topography at five-foot intervals.
-Existing and proposed grades and volume and disposition of excavated material, if applicable Natural drainage direction and storm drainage facilities and improvements.
+Percentage % of slope = Rise (height) divided by Run (distance) multiplied by 100. -- Critical Areas Show all critical areas such as geologically hazardous areas, wetlands, rivers, streams, ponds, etc. Stormwater Method and location of stormwater disposal facilitates such as rain gardens, splash blocks, dry wells based on the current Stormwater Management Manual for Western Washington.
+Comme rcial Building Requirements - in addition to items above.
+A site plan prepared by a licensed civil engineer, architect, or landscape architect containing the following armation in addition to the general information required above.
+DCD YOU J -- Existing structures and significant features on the subject property and on adjacent properties.
+Property lines, adjoining street and immediately adjoining properties and their ownership. -- The layout of an internal vehicular and pedestrian circulation system, including location and dimensions of existing and proposed improvements on public right-of-way such as roads, sidewalks, and curbs.
+Corner grades and exisiting contours of topography at five-foot intervals. -- Existing and proposed grades and volume and disposition of excavated material, if applicable Natural drainage direction and storm drainage facilities and improvements.
 Locations of all existing and proposed utility connections.
 Parking spaces and driveways.
 Identify all uses in existing and proposed structures.
-Proposed landscaping.
+Proposed landscaping. торозсинавария.